 People involved in the transportation industry often find better ways to do their jobs.
 Whether it’s through a new gadget that improves the quality and safety of a project or an innovative process that reduces costs and improves efficiency, it is often the people on the front lines who discover the latest and best practices.

 Iowa’s Build a Better Mousetrap Competition provides a great opportunity to share your new ideas with others!
-We are looking for submissions—see the instructions at right—from employees of Iowa’s local public agencies (e.g., cities and counties) who have created different solutions to problems or found better ways of doing things.
+We are looking for submissions from employees of Iowa’s local public agencies (e.g., cities and counties) who have created different solutions to problems or found better ways of doing things.

-We will gather the best ideas from around the state and judge them using a five-point rating system.
+We will gather the best ideas from around the state and judge them using a point rating system.
 The criteria are listed below.

-The Iowa winner will be included in the Iowa LTAP newsletter and receive a free workshop registration.
+Those that place first to third in Iowa will be announced in the Iowa LTAP newsletter along with other recognition and receive free workshop registrations.
 The ideas submitted may also be presented to attendees at various conferences and the annual city and county research focus groups.

 You can submit you entries online using the form below, or, if you prefer, you can submit your entries by mail (see instructions to the right).

-In addition, FHWA requests that you obtain a release form for each person you photograph, record, or video (include a copy of all release forms in your entry).
+Release form: In addition, FHWA requests that you obtain a release form for each person you photograph, record, or video.
+Please include a copy of all release forms in your entry by attaching the following PDF in the “File” section of the form.
 PDF